LukasBruns22/BD_Spot_Build/README.md

 ## What We Built

 The robot is a fully functional four-legged platform based on the open-source [Spot Micro](https://spotmicroai.readthedocs.io/) design.
-The focus of our work was on the complete hardware build and a significant electronics redesign — consolidating the original two-microcontroller architecture down to a single **Arduino Nano RP2040**, simplifying both the wiring and the codebase, and replacing the PS2 controller with a Wi-Fi web interface.
+The focus of our work was on the complete hardware build and a significant electronics redesign.
+Consolidating the original two-microcontroller architecture down to a single **Arduino Nano RP2040**, simplifying both the wiring and the codebase, and replacing the PS2 controller with a Wi-Fi web interface.

 ## Hardware